Why do plants wilt on hot days? And what perennials work well in hot, dry conditions?

 Turgor Pressure is Important

-Simply, plants wilt when there isn’t enough water in their leaves and stems to support the plant.
-When turgor pressure (I’m getting my science on) in leaves and stems is low, plants start to look droopy.
+Plants wilt when there isn’t enough water in their leaves and stems to support them.
+When turgor pressure in the leaves and stems is low, the plants start to appear droopy.

-Remember Grade 10 biology?
-When the teacher talked about osmosis?
-The movement of water across a membrane from an area of high pressure to an area of low pressure.
-Come on, you remember this!
+Do you remember Grade 10 biology when the teacher discussed osmosis?
+It is the movement of water across a membrane from an area of high concentration to an area of low concentration.

-When there isn’t enough water in the soil surrounding plant roots, roots can’t take up enough water to keep turgor pressure high in leaves and stems, so the plant starts to wilt.
-They lose their turgor!
-After a good rain (or watering) plants will start to perk up again as roots take up water via osmosis, sending it to leaves and stems.
-That’s plant science!
+When there is insufficient water in the soil surrounding plant roots, the roots struggle to absorb enough water to maintain high turgor pressure in the leaves and stems.
+As a result, the plant begins to wilt and loses its turgor.
+However, after a good rain or watering, plants will perk up again as the roots absorb water through osmosis, distributing it to the leaves and stems.
+That’s the science of how plants work!

 Sketch from Ms. Arnwine – Weebly